-Green supply chain management (GSCM) has gained increased attention within the maritime industry as there is a growing need for integrating sound environmental choices into supply chain management (SCM) practices.
+Green shipping and supply chain management (GSCM) has gained increased attention within the maritime industry as there is a growing need for integrating sound environmental choices into supply chain management (SCM) practices.
 The growing importance of GSCM goes hand in hand with environmental concerns such as the scarcity of some resources, the footprint of human activities on ecosystems, waste disposal, and the emission of pollutants, including carbon emissions.
-Adding green components to supply chain management involves addressing the influence and relationships of supply chain management to the natural environment.
+Adding green components to supply chain management involves addressing the influence and relationships of supply chain management with the natural environment.

-Environmental practices to gain competitive advantage and economic benefits became a formal field of investigation with the formalization of strategies.
+Environmental practices for gaining competitive advantage and economic benefits became a formal field of investigation with the formalization of strategies.
 Investments in greening can be resource-saving, waste eliminating, and productivity improving.
 Thus, the greening of supply chains does not have to be just a cost center but could constitute a potential source of competitive advantage.
 These ideas further developed in the early 2000s with a shift from environmentally friendly approaches to integrating green initiatives to achieve good business sense and higher profits.
 The industry started to show a growing awareness that GSCM could constitute a business value driver, not just a cost center.

 The main idea behind GSCM is to strive for a reduction in environmental impacts by focusing on a series of strategies throughout the supply chain.
-They include Reduce, Re-use, Recycle, Remanufacture, also known as the four “Rs” that compose reverse logistics.
+They include Reduce, Re-use, Recycle, Remanufacture, also known as the four “Rs” that comprise reverse logistics.
 GSCM is often linked to life-cycle assessment (LCA), a process for assessing and evaluating the environmental, occupational health, and resource-related consequences of a product or service through all the phases of its life cycle.
 This includes extracting and processing raw materials, production, transportation and distribution, use, remanufacturing, recycling, and final disposal.
-The scope of LCA involves tracking all the material and energy flows of a product from the extraction of its raw materials to its disposal.
-The fields of action in GSCM include product design, process design and engineering, procurement and purchasing, production, energy use and mix, and logistics (incl. distribution and transportation).
+The scope of LCA involves tracking all the material and energy flows of a product, from the extraction of its raw materials to its disposal.
+The fields of action in GSCM include product design, process design and engineering, procurement and purchasing, production, energy use and mix, and logistics (including distribution and transportation).

 2. Green Design, Procurement and Manufacturing